scc-digitalhub/docs/sdk/docs/reference/runtimes/python/guardrail/actions/guardrail-build.md

         #### Requirements

-        Requirements are a list of strings representing packages to be installed by `pip` in the image where the function will be executed.
-The SDK normalizes them when the function is saved; an unversioned package found in the local environment is replaced with its installed version and a warning is logged.
+        Requirements can be a list of strings or a path to an existing file named `requirements.txt`, `setup.py`, `pyproject.toml`, `conda.yml` or `conda.yaml`.
+The SDK parses and normalizes them when the function is saved. `requirements.txt` and `setup.py` are parsed as pip requirements, `pyproject.toml` reads `project.dependencies`, and Conda files read pip dependencies from `dependencies.pip`.
+If a package is specified without a version, the SDK looks for it in the active local virtual environment, adds the installed version when available, and logs a warning.
 A build is required to install requirements before remote execution.
-See [Requirements and automatic builds](../../../../../explanations/runtimes/python-execution.md#requirements-and-automatic-builds) for details.
+See [Requirements and automatic builds](../../python/overview.md#requirements-and-automatic-builds) for details.

         #### Processing Mode